-#10 Updated by Guillaume Rousse about 5 years ago
+#10 Updated by Guillaume Rousse over 5 years ago

 Using different prefix is also sometimes a way to distinguish between different version of the same software: development version of yet unpackaged software in /usr/local, for instance.
 That's purely an hypothesis, as denoted by sometimes adverb.
 But as a software developer, I don't think that's our job to make this kind of hypothesis, whereas we're targetting end users (sysadmins) supposedly able to take this kind of decision...